doingcloudright/training/README.md

 ## 101

-This introductory module starts of with setting up Terraform and other tools on your workstation.
+This introductory module starts of with setting up Terraform and aws-vault on your workstation.
 With help of a Makefile, Terraform will be instructed to create a S3 Bucket.
 H/T to https://github.com/Jamie-BitFlight for providing this module.

 ## 102